 In Genesis Chapter 17, Joseph at the young age of 17, began to experience having prophetic dreams.
 God actually allowed Joseph to see a glimpses of his future, and with much excitement Joseph shared his dream with his family.
 After sharing his dream, Joseph encountered problem after problem.
 He was labeled a trouble maker by his brothers; they thought that he was out of touch with reality.
 So they got rid of him by throwing him into a pit.
 From there Joseph was taken to a foreign land, where he was sold as a slave to Potipher.
 Basically, it was the same process that Daniel and his friends experienced.
 They were slaves serving in a foreign land; and they were required to learn the laws of the land.
 But God used their gifts to gain them favor right in the midst of serving.

 From Potipher’s house, Joseph went to prison.
 While in prison Joseph was asked to interpret two dreams.
-One request was from a baker, the other was from a cupbearer; they both had previously served in the kings’ palace.
-Theses two were servants in the kings palace before becoming inmates.
+One request was from a baker, the other was from a cupbearer; they both had previously served in the kings’ palace before they became inmates.
 Joseph was able to interpret both dreams, and both dream came to pass exactly as Joseph foretold them.

 Two years later, the king needed someone to interpret a very disturbing dream that he had.
 The cupbearer who had been imprisoned remembered Joseph’s ability to interpret dreams, so he informed the king.
 The king called for Joseph to be released and he was brought before the king.
 Joseph interpreted the kings dream, and he was awarded the highest position next to the king.